 Content Security Policies

-This requires developer level understanding of security headers and CSP directives
+This requires developer level understanding of security headers and Content Security Policy (CSP) directives.
+Modifying a CSP without understanding its impact can break the functionality of Engaging Networks pages.

-A Content Security Policy is a HTTP response header that can be used to enhance the security of a web page by dictating what assets (e.g., JavaScript files, videos, etc) can be loaded on it.
-This area of Engaging Networks provides greater control to Super Admins and allows them to either use an Engaging Networks defined CSP or define their own.
+A Content Security Policy (CSP) is a security header that can be used to enhance the security of a web page by dictating what assets (e.g., script files, CSS files, etc) can be loaded on it.
+It is a best practice to use a CSP on all web pages and one can be used to meet PCI or other regulatory requirements such as script authorization and integrity.
+This feature allows Super Admins to enable a CSP on their Engaging Networks pages (except peer to peer pages) and to use either an Engaging Networks predefined policy or define their own.

 How to access Content Security Policies